benjymous/annotations/sandman/sandman.15.md

                           The Annotated Sandman

-               Edited and largely written by Greg Morrow

                         Issue 15:  "Into the Night"
            Neil Gaiman, Mike Dringenberg, and Malcolm Jones III

               Sixth part of long storyline _The Doll's House_ Eighth story reprinted in trade paperback _The Doll's House_

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to morrow@physics.rice.edu (Internet) or morrow@fnal.BITNET.
-This material is posted by the editor directly to rec.arts.comics and COMICS-L, and is licensed to appear on Compu$erve and GEnie.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Page 1 panel 2:  This is Hal talking.
 	Panel 3:  They're talking about Jed.
 He's probably concussed from